Eskandar Khan Setkhanian: Early military career

-After completing his military education in Moscow, Iskandar returned to Tabriz in 1887 where he immediately entered the Persian military with the rank of Sarhang.
-After four years of serving in the military at this rank, Mozaffar al-Din Shah Qajar promoted him to the rank of Sarhang Adjutant in 1892.
-Iskandar then went to Tehran in 1894 to join the Persian Cossack Brigade.
-By 1900, Iskandar-Khan had risen to the rank of General of the Brigade, and in 1915, Iskandar became Chief of Staff.
-In 1916, Iskandar-Khan retired from the Brigade after more than a quarter of a century of service.
-After his retirement, Reza Khan, who served him under him at the time, was promoted to Sartip and placed in charge of a regiment in Tehran.
+After completing his military education in Moscow, Eskandar Khan returned to Tabriz in 1887 where he immediately entered the Iranian military with the rank of sarhang (colonel).
+After four years of serving at this rank, Mozaffar al-Din Shah Qajar promoted him to the rank of sarhang adjutant in 1892.
+Eskandar Khan then went to Tehran in 1892 to join the Persian Cossack Brigade, a Cossack-style cavalry unit in the Iranian army led by Russian officers.